 • Alienating Behaviors

-If you are in Texas, we are currently expanding the Between Two Homes class class throughout Texas.We offer a 70% you, 30% us contract for providors outside of the North Texas area in which we handle all participant registration.
+If you are in Texas, we are currently expanding the Between Two Homes class class throughout Texas.We offer a contract for providers outside of the North Texas area in which we handle all participant registration.
 You are responsible for marketing to your courts (with the brochures provided by BTH) and presenting the class to the list of participants supplied to you.
-If you are interested in teaching our co-parenting class in Texas in your neck of the woods, please e-mail us.
+If you are interested in teaching our coparenting class in Texas in your neck of the woods, please e-mail us.
 Please see our maps page for areas currently covered.
 Currently, our contract distributes a 65% provider/25% BTH per participant income structure.

 Please note, the Texas Family Code requires all presenters of coparenting education classes to meet the following criteria: "Presented by a mental health professional who has at least a master's degree with a background in family therapy or parent education."

-If you are outside of Texas and wanting to develop a coparenting class, we have the shell for you.
-Based on Making Two Homes Work: A Coparenting Handbook, by Bradley S. Craig, LMSW-IPR, CFLE the license to use and print the material for a county where the class is not already taught is $300.00 (one time fee) and includes digital versions of the Power Point presentations, class signs, a leaders guide, forms for participants, and 2 DVDs with class videos.
+If you are outside of Texas and wanting to teach a coparenting class, we have the shell for you.
+Based on Making Two Homes Work: A Coparenting Handbook, by Bradley S. Craig, LMSW-IPR, CFLE the license to use and print the material for a county where the class is not already taught includes digital versions of the Power Point presentations, class signs, a leaders guide, forms for participants, and class videos.
 A sample of one of the videos used in the course is located here.
-The Making Two Homes Work book is available at the discounted rate of $6.00 per book (minimum 40 books per purchase order at a time) for license holders to give to participants to use during the class and as a portable compliment to the class.
-You are not required to got through additional training to teach the class.
+The Making Two Homes Work book is available at the discounted rate per book (minimum 40 books per purchase order at a time) for license holders to give to participants to use during the class and as a portable compliment to the class.
+You are not required take additional training to teach the class.
 As material is updated, licensed holders are provided the content at no additional charge.
 All license holders will receive a link to their web site on our provider network.
 The license fee is $300.00 for the first year, and $100.00 each annual renewal.